apache/incubator-weex-site/docs/docs/components/list.md

 ### Attributes

-* show-scrollbar: true/false whether show the scroll bar or not, default value is true
+* `show-scrollbar`: true/false whether show the scroll bar or not, default value is true
-* loadmoreoffset : <number> default value is 0.
+* `loadmoreoffset` : `Number` default value is 0.
 The loadmore event will be triggered when the list is loadmoreoffset left to reach the bottom of the list view. e.g. a list has total content length of 1000, and the loadmoreoffset is set to 400, the loadmore event will be triggered when 600 has beed scrolled and there is less than 400 left.
-* loadmoreretry : <number> default value 0，whether to reset loadmore related UI when loadmore failed, will be deprecated in further release.
+* `loadmoreretry` : `Number` default value 0，whether to reset loadmore related UI when loadmore failed, will be deprecated in further release.
-* offset-accuracy：<number> default value is 0, the vertical offset distance required to trigger the scroll event.
+* `offset-accuracy`：`Number` default value is 0, the vertical offset distance required to trigger the scroll event.
-* pagingEnabled: <boolean> default value is false. supporting pager style snapping in vertical orientation. support version: `0`<span class="api-version">v0.20+</span>.
+* `pagingEnabled`: `Boolean` default value is false. supporting pager style snapping in vertical orientation. support version: `0`<span class="api-version">v0.20+</span>.
 Example : [pagingEnabled](http://dotwe.org/vue/1323c218072f17f10e14a5c336dac3c4)
-* scrollable: <boolean> default value is true.  set whether list is scrollable.
+* scrollable: `Boolean` default value is true.  set whether list is scrollable.

 Please checkout [Scroller Component Attributes](./scroller.html) to have a look at the inherited attributes from direct parent.